xcart/xcart-docs/_pages/kb_en/modules/egoods/admin_experience/configuring_the_egoods_module.md

 To facilitate the download of large file attachments (100 Mb and larger) by customers, use X-Sendfile.
 To do so, contact your hosting provider to make sure X-Sendfile is installed on the server and configure your X-Cart installation to support large file downloads.
 For details, see the section {% link "Configuring your X-Cart server for better large file download performance" ref_yCxquUhl %}.

-Alternatively use {% link "Amazon S3 Signed URLs" ref_51iHbWYa %}.
+Alternatively, use Amazon S3 Signed URLs.
+See the section {% link "Configuring Amazon S3 Signed URLs" ref_51iHbWYa %} for more info.